lightningrodlabs/theweave/docs/index.md

       <h3 class="aligncenter">Tools</h3>
       <div class="col-lg-6 col-md-6">
         <p> A core feature of The Weave is the the ability for groups to pick the fit-for-purpose tooling that's appropriate for each group, and, as desired add specific new tools as the group's purpose and needs evolve.</p>
         <p>Assets generated in one Tool can be linked to and embedded in Assets created by other tools.
-This createas an
+This creates an
         "asset-centric" computing environment rather than the usual application centric model.</p>
-        <p>Here are a number of Tool capacities that have allready been developed that you can use to get a feeling for the power of this approach:</p>
+        <p>Here are a number of Tool capacities that have already been developed that you can use to get a feeling for the power of this approach:</p>
         <div class="capacities">
           <div> <a href="https://github.com/lightningrodlabs/vines"><img class="capacity-logo" src="https://lightningrodlabs.org/projects/vines.svg"> </a><span><strong>Vines: </strong> Provides the usual chat functionality: topics, channels, attachments, mentions, etc.</span></div>
           <div> <a href="https://github.com/lightningrodlabs/slate"><img class="capacity-logo" src="https://lightningrodlabs.org/projects/slate_icon.svg"> </a><span> <strong>Slate: </strong> Provides real-time collaborative drawing.
 Fully featured diagrams and drawing tools based on the <a class="linkable" href="https://excalidraw.com/">Excalidraw</a> open-source library.</span> </div>